rajlakkakula/classification-wheat-varieties/README.md

 # classification-wheat-varieties
 This project classifies wheat variety using seven attributes consisting of geometrical properties of kernels belonging to three different varieties of wheat.
 I use `caret` R package for this classification problem.
+The results show the accuracy of predicting correct wheat variety is 95%.